-Teachers who have embraced UDL are great advocates for the process of designing learning programs that include struggling learners.
-However, not all teachers are amenable to the ideas – resistance to change being a major factor.
+Teachers who have embraced UDL are great advocates for the process of designing learning programs that include diverse learners.
+However, not all teachers like the ideas – resistance to change being a major factor.
 This was one of the findings from research on teachers’ perceptions of UDL (Universal Design for Learning).